Information

 This service offers a streamlined pipeline for training and validating models using a bank of pre-computed features and datasets.
 Newly trained models are immediately available for use after saving, enabling rapid prototyping and rollout of updated models.
 All models produce a set of calibrated probabilities for each stage of sleep.

 Model training uses a set of custom solvers.
-Gradient Boosting Machines (GBMs) are Gradient Boosting Decision Trees that use an XGBoost-like algorithm and are trained using the Histogram Tree Method.
-Multinomial Regression models are trained using the Limited-memory BFGS (L-BFGS) Method.
+Gradient Boosting Machines are Gradient Boosting Decision Trees that use an XGBoost-like algorithm and are trained using a Histogram-based solver.
+Multinomial Regression models are trained using the Limited-memory BFGS method with strong Wolfe conditions.
 The performance of these solvers is comparable to other widely used machine learning libraries.